 Meat and Fish: Protein Powerhouses

-Now, things start to get a little trickier.
+Now, things start to get a little murkier.
 As you roll into the bread section, ask yourself if this food is truly nourishing or necessary for life.
 Compared to the nutrient-dense foods already in your cart, most breads—yes, even the multi-grain ones—don’t measure up.
 Bread just isn’t essential for survival, nor is it a nutritional powerhouse.

 And then there are the aisles packed with processed foods.
 Here’s where things get really murky.
 Most packaged goods are loaded with ingredients you’ve never heard of and certainly don’t need.
 Even worse, they often contain synthetic vitamins, which can’t be used by your body the same way natural vitamins can.
 So those impressive numbers on the nutrition label?
 They’re not telling the full story.

-Find the Hidden Gems
+Discover the Hidden Gems

 The Real Food Rule: Could You Hunt or Gather It?